 Generally, we try to release information we hold without the need for you to make a formal access application, unless there are good reasons to require one.

 Under the Government Information (Public Access) Act 2009, however, Government agencies are not required to release information without an access application.
-The Department reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take the Department a significant amount of time to consider your request.
+The Office of Finance and Services reserves the right to require you to lodge an access application, particularly if there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released or if you request a large volume of information or if it would otherwise take the Office of Finance and Services a significant amount of time to consider your request.

 3. Make a formal access application: